AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

     * Maximum value: `1000000`

 1. Drag a comparison or reference to the segment editor it will appear in the default AND container.
-1. Double-click on or tap the configure option of the new reference or segment to edit the specific parameters.
+1. Double-click the configure option of the new reference or segment to edit the specific parameters.
 In this example, we are testing for people in San Jose.

    ![screen_shot_2012-02-02at103135am](assets/screen_shot_2012-02-02at103135ama.png)